 What’s it about?

 This retrospective study aimed to estimate the efficacy of subthreshold phototherapy in preventing readmissions.
-Generally phototherapy is considered a low-risk intervention whereas hospital readmissions soon after discharge are often perceived as a negative indicator of quality of care.
+Phototherapy is considered a low-risk intervention, whereas hospital readmissions soon after discharge are often seen as negative indicators of quality of care.

-The authors analysed over 25 000 infants over a 4 year period with a total serum bilirubin (TSB) just below threshold for phototherapy.
-The protocol for deciding to perform TSB levels on infants unfortunately was not specified.
+The authors analysed over 25 000 infants over 4 years with bilirubin levels just below threshold for phototherapy.
+The decision tree for performing these on infants was not specified.

-The paper found initiation of subthreshold phototherapy was effective in preventing readmissions (4.9% vs. 12.8%) but the number needed to treat to prevent 1 admission was approximately 14.
-Subthreshold phototherapy also led to a longer length of stay of 22 hours.
+The authors found that subthreshold phototherapy was effective in preventing readmission (4.9% vs. 12.8%) but the number needed to treat to prevent 1 admission was approximately 14 (NNT 14).
+Subthreshold phototherapy also led to a longer length of stay at 22 hours.
 Formula feeding had a similar protective effect against readmission for phototherapy (although this is not surprising as breastfeeding is a known risk factor of hyperbilirubinemia).

 Why does it matter?